JulianDAlcala/Teacher-s-Panel/README.md

 ```
 With this library you will be able to link the excel documents with the website and thus be able to read the information files that will be run.

-# **Connection between the rasberry pi to touch screen 3.5" **
+# Connection between the rasberry pi to touch screen 3.5"

-Usually when you use the rasberry pi you connect way to hdmi with a screen.
-In this case, you use a touch screen 3.5" directly connect to raspberry , so you need to install and put some commands.
+Usually when you use the rasberry pi you connect way to hdmi with a monitor.
+In this case, you use a touch screen 3.5" directly connect to raspberry pinout, so you need to put some commands.
 ``` sh
 sudo rm -rf LCD-show